Divorce Dedicated to Providing Efficient, Knowledgeable Legal Counsel

 Divorce Attorney in Raleigh

-North Carolina is a “no-fault” divorce state, so a spouse does not need to prove marital fault in order to obtain a divorce.
-If you seek to file for divorce, consult an experienced Raleigh divorce attorney to learn how to protect your rights and position yourself in your divorce case on solid financial footing.
-At Vitale Family Law, we will keep your best interests at the forefront of our minds as we walk you through your case.
-While litigation occurs in some cases, many cases and disputes can be resolved though other methods:
+North Carolina is a “no-fault” divorce state, so a spouse does not need to prove marital fault to obtain a divorce.
+If you seek to file for divorce, consult an experienced divorce attorney in Raleigh to learn how to protect your rights and position yourself in your divorce case on solid financial footing.
+At Vitale Family Law, we will keep your best interests at the forefront of our minds as we walk you through your process.
+While litigation occurs in some cases, many disputes can be resolved through other methods:

-In an initial consultation, our Raleigh divorce lawyers will engage in fact-finding to discover whether you are eligible for divorce in North Carolina at this time, or whether you will have to wait a bit longer to file for divorce.
+In an initial consultation, our Raleigh divorce lawyers will engage in fact-finding to discover whether you are eligible for divorce in North Carolina at this time, or whether you will have to wait a bit longer to file.
 We can also walk you through each step of the process, from how to get separated through the entry of the divorce and all of the matters in between.
-A caring and capable lawyer at Vitale Family Law can help you through all phases of your family law matters, including:
+The attorneys at Vitale Family Law can help you through all phases of your family law matters, including:

-• Crisis management (perhaps including petitioning for a protective order)
+• Crisis management (including petitioning for a protective order)

 • Divorce planning (taking inventory of assets and income in preparation for property division)